Sharon and Ozzy Osbourne Look Back On ’35 Crazy And Wonderful Years’ With New Commitment [Opinion]

 Sharon Osbourne has been clear that the two don’t have a perfect marriage, but the two of them simply glow when they exchange glances.
 Sharon is quite honest and candid, always about the relationship.
 The two have no secrets, even from the public, but despite their faults, and their problems these two are committed to making it work.

 Sharon Osbourne is now as much a celebrity as Ozzy.
-Sharon is well known from the hit comedy reality show, The Osbournes, The Talk and her work as an X-Factor judge.
+Sharon is well known from the hit comedy reality show, The Osbournes, The Talk, and her work as an X-Factor judge.
 She even had her own show for a while.

 Ozzy Osbourne still has an amazing music career, even though Black Sabbath retired, Ozzy is touring with his own band which includes legendary guitarist of The Black Label Society, Zakk Wylde.
 They performed at Ozzfest meets Knotfest on July 12.